Jalil-Betroji/lab-crud-laravel-autoFormation/lab-crud-laravel-ORM-Eloquent/README.md

 ```
 - In this code, we use the prefix() method to group routes under the 'blog' URL segment.
 - The first route (/blog) retrieves paginated blog posts from the database.
 - The second route (/blog/{slug}/{id}) retrieves a specific blog post based on its ID.
 It checks if the provided slug matches the post's actual slug.
-If not, it redirects the user to the correct URL.
+If not, it redirects the user to the correct URL. and we do it using `to_route()` function